 It’s easy to underestimate Pinterest blogging, with most assuming that it offers little more than what Google does but with the option to save content.

-So how is that Pinterest, which was launched in 2010, has earned a position as the 5th most popular social commerce application in 2022?
+So how is that Pinterest, launched in 2010, has now earned 463 million monthly active users in 2024, making it 14th of the world’s most active social platforms.

 This data clearly suggests Pinterest is more just a place where moms unite to share recipes and pin home decor ideas.